This super easy and fun Ghost Cake is a treat to make and eat for any Halloween party!

 You guys!
-Forgive me for the back to back posts, but THIS CAKE.
+This GHOST CAKE.
 I can’t stand it.
 So cute, right?

 Unlike fondant, the frosting is creamy and luscious.
 I used regular and mini Oreos and M&Ms, but feel free to use the same size.
 Just have fun with it!

 - 15 ounce box Devil’s Food cake mix

 - 1/2 cup vegetable oil